leash training for dog

 What are the best treats for leash training?

-The best treats for leash training are small, soft, and highly appealing to your dog.
+The best leash-training treats are small, soft, and highly appealing to your dog.
 Examples include small pieces of cooked chicken, cheese, or commercially available training treats.
-Choose treats your dog finds irresistible and reserve them specifically for training sessions.
+Choose treats your dog finds irresistible and reserve them expressly for training sessions.

 How often should I practice leash training with my dog?